 I have been taking Zinc and borage oil (GLA) for about 3 weeks now to help with eczema, which seem to be helping.

 Zinc and borage oil (GLA) aid in healing eczema.

 And a few other new things I have been experimenting with is using some doTerra essential oils.
-Lori and I’s older sister has recently got into using them and has been getting the rest of our family to try them out.
+Lori’s and my older sister has recently gotten into using them and has been getting the rest of our family to try them out.
 And I have been loving them.
 I will have to do a follow-up post more on the essential oils as I wanted this post to be about the food and supplements.

 This is my legs this morning.